opentok/token-encoder/README.md

-# A OpenTok Token Encoder Fork For White url token, Thank OpenTok Token.
+# A Url Safe Token Encoder Fork For White Url Token, Thank For OpenTok Token.

 ## What is different?